nandac/pandoc-reader/README.md

 ]
 ```

-If you are using a default file you need the following as a bare minimum.
+If you are using a default file you need the following as a bare minimum to enable citations.

 ```yaml
 reader: markdown+citations